-If you suspect that you have a narcissistic husband, we realize how difficult it is to deal with such a manipulative, controlling, volatile, and abusive person.
+If you are their wife or girlfriend, we realize how difficult it is to live with such a controlling and volatile person.

 These are the 10 telltale signs of a narcissistic husband:

-Narcissistic husbands try to keep their wives under their control by using several manipulation tactics, from love bombing to outright violence.
+Narcissistic husbands try to keep their wives under their control by using several manipulation tactics, starting with love bombing.

-This pattern can simply shut her down, deeply damaging her trust, her ability to share her opinions, and even smile or laugh at her will in the relationship.
+• She can simply shut herself down, deeply damaging her self-trust, her ability to share her opinions, and even smile or laugh at her will in the relationship.

 They may also struggle with boundaries, feeling entitled to do whatever they want without considering their partner’s feelings.